 - Discovering how to bring mindfulness into your leadership and your life

-- Soaking in the surroundings’ inspiring energy
+- Exploring nature and soaking in the inspiring energy of the surroundings

-- Let go of fear: Whether you realize it or not, many of the decisions or non-decisions you make in business may be based in a deep-rooted fear.
-It could be a fear of failing or of being outside of your comfort zone.The donothing retreat is designed to guide your technique and help you develop a meditation practice that will allow you to become a more authentic, vulnerable leader.
+Many of your business and life decisions — or non-decisions — may be based in a deep-rooted fear.
+Maybe it’s a fear of failing or of being outside your comfort zone.The retreat will guide you in developing a meditation practice that allows for more authentic, vulnerable leadership.

 What to Expect

-Janet Solyntjes, MA | Teacher
+Janet Solyntjes, MA | Lead Teacher

-Rob Dube | Founder
+Rob Dube | donothing Founder

 Rob Dube is president and co-founder of imageOne, which was included in Forbes’ 2017 ranking of “Small Giants: America’s Best Small Companies.”
-Throughout Rob’s 26 years’ business experience, he has developed an unwavering passion for delivering extraordinary experiences that positively impact the lives of his team members, customer goals, and the fabric of the community: a unique approach to business that has driven the company to industry success and recognition as a top workplace.
+Throughout Rob’s 28 years’ business experience, he has developed an unwavering passion for delivering extraordinary experiences that positively impact the lives of his team members, customer goals, and the fabric of the community: a unique approach to business that has driven the company to industry success and recognition as a top workplace.

-Rob is also the author of the forthcoming book donothing: the most rewarding leadership challenge you will ever take, and founder of the donothing Leadership Silent Retreat.
-As an author and speaker, Rob challenges business leaders to donothing, sharing lessons learned from more than 12 years of a daily meditation practice and silent meditation retreats.
+Rob is also the author of the book donothing: the most rewarding leadership challenge you will ever take, and founder of the donothing Leadership Silent Retreat.
+As an author and speaker, Rob challenges business leaders to donothing, sharing lessons learned from more than 14 years of a daily meditation practice and silent meditation retreats.
 As a writer, he also contributes to Forbes, Thrive Global, and EO Octane.